 The Principal Applicant must clearly articulate how the level of public and patient involvement is appropriate to the specific research proposed.

 The assessment of the proposal’s PPI approach may influence the assessment of any or all criteria depending on the nature of the proposed research.

-In this round of the HCRI-HRB joint funding scheme, all proposals considered by the HRB’s Joint Selection Panel will be graded on how appropriate the level of PPI is for the research project they propose.
+In the HCRI-HRB joint funding scheme in particular, all proposals considered by the HRB’s Joint Selection Panel will be graded on how appropriate the level of PPI is for the research project they propose.
 This grading will inform the consensus Panel score, and therefore the final ranking and recommendation for funding.